levigutt/mouse-chording/readme.md

+## why mouse chording?

+like most _superusers_ I prefer using the keyboard for everything, and a long time time I thought I hated the mouse.
+But actually, what I hated was switching back and forth between the mouse and the keyboard.

+Using mouse chording I can greatly reduce the number of times I have to switch back and forth, and simple tasks like copying and pasting text from one application into another can become a one handed operation.

-## why?
+## why this project?

-my attempts at setting up mouse button chording on linux: https://unix.stackexchange.com/q/751786/360766
+I was able to set up mouse chording very easily on windows using AutoHotkey (see `mouse-chording.ahk`).
+I got hooked, and was able to bring the setup with me to MacOS using Hammerspoon.

+Now I've moved to Linux, permanently, and have not been able to find a way to replicate my setup.
+Some of my attempts are documented here: https://unix.stackexchange.com/q/751786/360766

-it turns out that while `xbindkeys` and `xdotool` are quite capable, they simply lack the featurset needed to replicate the exact setup that I'd gotten used to on Windows and MacOS.
+it turns out that while `xbindkeys` and `xdotool` are quite capable, they simply lack the exact features I need.

-specifically, I want mouse chording using a three button mouse (not a special mouse with extra buttons), and I want to have the buttons keep their original function when used individually.
+Specifically, I want mouse chording using a three button mouse (not a special mouse with extra buttons), and I want to have the buttons keep their original function when used individually.
+This final point is where `xbindkeys` fails.

-`xbindkeys` will grab the mouse events, preventing the default actions.

-`xdotool` cannot send a mouse event while the same event is in effect.

-neither tools can limit their function to a specific input device.

-## how it works
+## how this works

-this uses `evtest` to interrupts mouse events from a specified input device, and passes the event stream to the program which runs commands when chord combos are detected, or else recreates the mouse events.
+it uses `evtest` to interrupts mouse events from a specified input device, and passes the event stream to the program which runs commands when chord combos are detected, or else recreates the mouse events.

-I haven't yet figured out all I need to fully utilize the X11 API - so many of the commands are done through `xdotool`.
-This makes it noticeably slow and unsuitable for gaming.
+Since it has to recreate mouse movement events, it will slow down the mouse.
+Like using low DPI.

 ## how to use